 Manivanna joined Watsi on August 15th, 2016.
-Four years ago, Manivanna became the 2463rd member to automatically support a new Watsi patient every month.
-Since then, 3,483 more people have become monthly donors!
-Manivanna's most recent donation supported Angel, a funny and jovial eight-year-old from Kenya, to fund surgery that will enable him to walk.
+Five years ago, Manivanna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Manivanna's most recent donation supported Nehemia, a nine-year-old girl from Tanzania, to fund clubfoot repair surgery.

 Manivanna has funded healthcare for 62 patients in 11 countries.